 UGI Utilities has a variable-rate term loan that is indexed to a short-term market interest rate.
+We have entered into a pay fixed-receive variable interest rate swap which generally fixes the underlying market-based interest rate on this variable rate debt through June 2026.
 We have designated this interest rate swap as a cash flow hedge.
-Our interest rate swap generally fixes the underlying market-based interest rate on this variable-rate loan through June 2026.